DevsHero/leptos_portfolio_admin/README.md

 2. Access the site at `http://localhost:8080` (or the port mapped in your `docker-compose.yml`).

 ## Planned Features

--   **LLM Chat Integration:** Integrate a Large Language Model (LLM) for chat-based interactions about the portfolio content.
--   **Agentic AI Features:** Implement AI-driven assistance for visitors, such as:
-    -   Sending email inquiries to the portfolio owner.
-    -   Booking meetings via a scheduling service.
-    -   Translating content.
-    -   Answering questions intelligently (Q&A).
-    -   Providing deeper insights into profile details or projects.
--   **One-Script Setup:** Develop a shell script for automated setup of all prerequisites and dependencies.
+*   **One-Script Setup:** Develop a shell script for automated setup of all prerequisites and dependencies.
--   **Migration Leptos 0.7:** Migrated to branch migration-leptos-v7 but encountered several bugs and performance issues that I couldn't resolve.
+*   **Migration Leptos 0.7:** Migrated to branch migration-leptos-v7 but encountered several bugs and performance issues that I couldn't resolve.
 Maybe I'll try again next time.

 ## Contributing